opf/openproject/docs/user-guide/nextcloud-integration/README.md

 - **Enable navigation link** displays a link to your OpenProject instance in the Nextcloud header
 - **Enable unified search for tickets** allows you to search OpenProject work packages via the universal search bar in Nextcloud
-- **Enable notifications for activity in my work packages** sends you notifications when there are updates to linked OpenProject work packages

 ![NC_extra_settings](Nextcloud_connected_account.png)